SSWConsulting/SSW.Rules.Content/rules/are-you-aware-of-the-importance-of-a-clients-email-attachment/rule.md

 ---
-seoDescription: "Including clients' email attachments in replies preserves history and provides clear context for issue resolution."
+seoDescription: Including clients' email attachments in replies preserves history and provides clear context for issue resolution.
 type: rule
 title: Do you include clients' email attachments in your replies?
 uri: are-you-aware-of-the-importance-of-a-clients-email-attachment